-PSC 101 American Politics and Government (3-0)
+PSC 101 American Politics and Government (3-0) 3 hrs.

-Focuses on political involvement, elections, campaigns, interest groups, Congress courts, the presidency and the constitution.
+and Government (3-0) Focuses on political involvement, elections, campaigns, interest groups, Congress courts, the presidency and the constitution.
 Discusses how our government runs, as well as current political controversies.
-Utilizes political figures as quest speakers and offers opportunities for political participation, especially in election year.
+Utilizes political figures as guest speakers and offers opportunities for political participation, especially in election year.

-PSC 210 Topics in Political Science
+PSC 210 Topics in Political 1-6 hrs.
+Science